SEARCH RFS:

 On the other hand, glutamine capsules are convenient to take on the go (and you won’t taste them).

-How Much L-Glutamine Should You Take Daily?
+How Much Glutamine Should You Take Daily?

 Those engaging in prolonged exercise and intense training (like bodybuilders and endurance athletes) may need up to 10 grams twice daily before or after an intense workout.